Sholofly/lghorizon/README.md

 ## HACS Installation

 1. Make sure you've installed [HACS](https://hacs.xyz/docs/installation/prerequisites)
+2. (Temporary) Add this repository to custom repository to HACS
-2. In the integrations tab, search for LG Horizon.
+3. In the integrations tab, search for LG Horizon.
-3. Install the Integration.
+4. Install the Integration.
+Please consider enabling beta versions to keep track of the latest (experimental) features.
-4. Configure the integration using the HA integration page, Search for LG Horizon.
+5. Configure the integration using the HA integration page, Search for LG Horizon.

 ## Manual installation